Good-bye is a short story I wrote for fun. I hope you enjoy it.

 “Good-bye,” he whispered to the closed door, turned, and walked down the path, away from Abigail forever.

-He grinned as he remembered.
+He grinned.
 He would definitely remember her.